Quantitative Polynomial Wiener-Wintner Theorems: Introduction

 \subsubsection{Lattices}

 All of our results are formulated for measure-preserving flows.
 It is natural to ask whether the methods extend to lattices in nilpotent Lie groups.
 Our approach does not directly extend except in the case of linear polynomials and the lattice $\mathbb{Z}^d$.
 In that case the Magyar--Stein--Wainger sampling principle \cite[Proposition 2.1]{Magyar+02} allows to transfer variation bounds with smooth cutoff functions from $\R^d$ to $\mathbb{Z}^d$.
 Using an approximation argument as in Section \ref{s:ShTruformSmoTru}, this implies $r$-variation bounds for averages over balls for sufficiently large $r$.
 On the other hand, already for non-linear polynomials and the lattice $\mathbb{Z}^d$, such transference arguments fail.
-An easier open problem is the quadratic Carleson theorem on the integers, we refer to \cite{KrauseRoos23, Krause24} for related work.
+An easier open problem is the quadratic Carleson theorem on the integers, we refer to \cite{KrauseRoos23, Krause24} for related work, and to \cite{krause2025} for an application towards discrete polynomial Wiener--Wintner theorems.